 Fender has been around a long time, and over the years several myths have developed about Fender Basses.
 The question is….are any of them true?
 When Fender first started making basses the only thing on the company’s agenda was to produce high-quality instruments efficiently.
 But, as time went by and Fender became a legend and their instruments became collectible, the Fender bass guitar facts and myths began to grow and spread.

-One of the most interesting Fender myths is the clay dots or position markers used on rosewood fingerboards from 1959 to 1964.
-For years collectors have coveted the fact that Fender basses from this period had tan or brown tinted position markers as opposed to the white or faux pearl dots.
+One of the most interesting Fender myths is the story around the clay dots.
+This story refers to the position markers used on rosewood fingerboards from 1959 to 1964.
+For years, collectors have coveted the fact that Fender basses from this period had tan or brown-tinted position markers rather than the white or faux pearl dots.
 The stories of what type of material Fender used for these markers had been disputed for years.

 Probably the biggest myth is that Fender used old floor tile material to create the so-called clay dots.
-The story goes that Leo Fender needed to change the floor in the Fender factory and decided that in order to save money they could use the old tiles to cut out the position markers for the new rosewood fingerboards.
+The story goes that Leo Fender needed to change the floor in the Fender factory.
+So, he decided to use the old tiles to cut out the position markers for the new rosewood fingerboards.
+This was supposedly in order to save money.
 It’s also usually added that the tiles contained dangerous asbestos, making things a little more dramatic.
 Other stories have Fender using actually clay material for the dots, hence their name.

 Generally speaking, the darker the rosewood the darker the dots would become.
 Sometime in 1964 Fender replaced that method with faux pearl dot inlays.
 The “clay dots” on the new Fender reissues and Custom Shop basses are colored plastic.